Warlingham Circular walk

-- In 300m veer left through a gap in the hedge and cross this road carefully into Park Ley Road opposite (not the bridleway up to its left).
+In 300m veer left through a gap in the hedge and cross this road carefully into Park Ley Road opposite (not the bridleway up to its left).
 In 30m bear right downhill on a track, following the CR 21 sign.
-At the bottom turn left onto Woldingham Road to come to the entrance to Woldingham Dene in 150m, with the station a further 500m along the road.
+At the bottom turn left onto Woldingham Road to come to the entrance to Woldingham Dene in 150m.

-- For the suggested tea place turn left into the driveway and follow it round a curve to the left.
-The tearoom is in the conservatory of the house at the end of the drive.
+- For a possible tea place turn left into this driveway and follow it round a curve to the left.
+The Dene Coffee Shop is in the conservatory of the house at the end of the drive.
 Afterwards you could return to Woldingham Road via a pergola and through the garden centre, but it is simpler to retrace your steps along the driveway.

 - To complete the walk continue along Woldingham Road for 500m, passing the main entrance to Knights Garden Centre and a side road (Long Hill) on the left.
 The entrance to Woldingham station is on the other side of the main road where it turns sharply left uphill at its junction with Church Road.
 Cross the footbridge to Platform 1 for trains to London.

 - The station on the Oxted line was named ‘Upper’ Warlingham when it opened in 1884 to distinguish it from another Warlingham station, lower down the valley on the Caterham line.
 It retained the unnecessary prefix when the other station was renamed Whyteleafe South in 1956.